hzFishy/UnrealNotes/content/Unity/Visual Scripting/Found issues.md

 - ==Events cannot return params==

+- ==Most inputs of nodes cannot be directly typed in==, this means you need to add another node for the literal value

 - Must specify trigger event node inputs count

 - Wildcard pins type are not updated after connecting a known type